utkusarioglu/wordpress-react-typescript/API.md

 #### wrt theme package [options]

-Builds, minimizes and zips the theme files, creating a package that could be used by wordpress.org or by your WordPress installation.
+Builds, minimizes and zips the theme files, creating a package that could be used by wordpress.org or by your own production WordPress instance.

 | Command | Action                      |
 | ------- | --------------------------- |